 Stress,

-• Results in a serious depression
+• Results in serious depression

 • Causes unsafe cultures that are more expensive, harmful to employees, and have the worst financial effects on a business